 For reduced fee consultations, I recommend: COSRT accredited psychosexual and relationship therapist: Guillermo Llorca

-COSRT trainee psychosexual and relationship therapist: Simon Lyne
+COSRT registered psychosexual and relationship therapist: Simon Lyne

 LOW COST therapy for compulsive sexual behaviours